kpassoubady/java-for-qe-code/CoreJava/src/main/resources/exercises/day1-getting-started-with-java.md

 # Java Basic Operations Exercise

-## Problem Statement:
+## Problem Statement

+> [!IMPORTANT]
-Write a Java program that declares and initializes variables of different data types such as integers, floats, characters, and strings.
+> Write a Java program that declares and initializes variables of different data types such as integers, floats, characters, and strings.
 Use these variables to perform basic arithmetic operations like addition, subtraction, and multiplication.
 Additionally, the program should demonstrate how to use escape codes to format the output by including a tab space and a new line in the printed results.

-## Specific Requirements:
+## Specific Requirements
+> [!TIP]
-1. Declare variables of type `int`, `float`, `char`, and `String`.
+> 1. Declare variables of type `int`, `float`, `char`, and `String`.
-2. Perform the following arithmetic operations using variables:
+> 2. Perform the following arithmetic operations using variables:
-    - Add two integers.
+>     - Add two integers.
-    - Subtract one integer from another.
+>     - Subtract one integer from another.
-    - Multiply an integer by a floating-point value.
+>     - Multiply an integer by a floating-point value.
-3. Use escape codes (`\n` and `\t`) in the `System.out.println` statements to format the output.
+> 3. Use escape codes (`\n` and `\t`) in the `System.out.println` statements to format the output.
-4. Print the results of the operations along with a character and a formatted string.
+> 4. Print the results of the operations along with a character and a formatted string.

-## Example Output:
+## Example Output

 ```text
 Result of operations: